-Figure 3..
+Figure 3.
 Inserting the Backplane.
+Shown are the use of lock-washers (the washer underneath the screw head), they are NOT installed.

 Step 3 – BOSEMs

 Select (4x) BOSEMs.
 Take one BOSEMs and unscrew the Coil Former (with all the electronics) from the Clamp via the Adjuster Shafts using the two PEEK nuts.
 When separated, unscrew the Adjuster shafts form the Clamp.
 Remove the Backplate from the Coil Former via the 4 socket hard cap screws on the back, shown in figure 4.
 Place the Clamp and the Backplate back in the bag.